dockercask/dockercask/README.md

 ### keylogger test

-This will demonstrate an example X11 keylogger [github.com/magcius/keylog](https://github.com/magcius/keylog) that will only function within the Xephyr window.
+This app will demonstrate an example X11 keylogger [github.com/magcius/keylog](https://github.com/magcius/keylog) that will only function within the Xephyr window.
 Preventing logging of keyboard and mouse events outside of the Xephyr window.
 The keylogger will only run inside of